mmontesinosanmartin/itoiz_article/README.md

 # Supplementary materials: Using RGISTools to estimate the water levels in reservoirs, lakes, or floods

-This repository provides data-sets and R codes to reproduce the analysis in the paper:
+This repository provides the data-sets and R codes to reproduce the analysis in the paper:
-_"Using RGISTools to estimate the water levels in reservoirs, lakes, or floods"_ (Pérez-Goya et al., 2020a)
+_"Using RGISTools to estimate the water levels in reservoirs and lakes"_ (Militino et al., 2020a).
+We encourage downloading and unzipping the entire repository.

 ## Table of contents